acoustic-content-samples/wch-openapi-documentation/README.md

 This documentation is in the YAML format and can be accessed via <https://raw.githubusercontent.com/ibm-wch/wch-openapi-documentation/master/wch_complete.yaml>.

-For example you can view the API documentation with <http://petstore.swagger.io/?url=https://raw.githubusercontent.com/ibm-wch/wch-openapi-documentation/master/wch_complete.yaml>.
+You can browse and search this YAML API documentation with <https://ibm-wch.github.io/wch-openapi-documentation/>.